thebentobot/dotBento/PRIVACYPOLICY.md

 Please read this privacy policy carefully, as it will help you understand what we do with the information that we collect.

+---

 ## What information is collected

-We may collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services or otherwise when you contact us.
+We may collect personal information that you voluntarily provide to us when you express an interest in obtaining information about us or our products and Services, when you participate in activities on the Services, or otherwise when you contact us.

-Simultaneously, through our Bot, we may collect personal information related to you that Discord provides to us through the use of the Discord API (in this case, we refer to Discord End User Data).
+Through our Bot, we may collect personal information related to you that Discord provides to us through the Discord API (in this case, we refer to Discord End User Data).

 The personal information that we collect depends on the context of your interactions with us and the Services, the choices you make and the products and features you use within our Service and within the Discord servers that you share with Bento.

-By adding Bento or joining a server with Bento, the following information we collect may include the following:
+By adding Bento or joining a server with Bento, the information we collect may include:

 ### Automatically collected data

 * User ID
-* Username
+* Username (and discriminator where applicable)
-* Discriminator
 * Avatar URL
-* Messages for XP (Not the content of messages, only its initiation saved as message XP)
+* Messages for XP (not the content of messages; only that a message event occurred to increment XP)

+**We do not access or store the content of your Discord messages.** Our XP feature only records that a message event occurred; it does not log what was said.

+### Website login via Discord (OAuth2) & Cookies

+When you sign in on our Website using Discord, we receive limited public Discord profile information from Discord: your Discord user ID, username (and discriminator where applicable), and avatar URL.
+We store these fields in our database to create and maintain your account and to verify your session.

+**Cookies used for sign-in (strictly necessary):**

+* **Session cookie**: Keeps you logged in and ties your browser session to your account.
+Set as HTTP-only and Secure with an appropriate SameSite value.
+Expires on logout or after 7 days of inactivity.
+* **CSRF token**: Helps protect your account from cross-site request forgery.
+Expires at the end of the session or after a short period.

+We do not set non-essential cookies (such as analytics or marketing) without your consent.
+If we add such cookies in the future, we will request consent and update this policy and our Cookie notice.

+**Legal basis:** performance of a contract (providing your account) and/or our legitimate interests in providing and securing the Service.

+---

 ## How your information is used